Pompeii, only 22 km (14 miles) southeast of Naples, is ideal for a day trip.

 Napoli Piazza Garibaldi is a Metro (subway) station connected to Centrale.

-The station’s various areas receive different trains, but it is simple to locate, thanks to directional signages at the station.
+The station’s various areas receive different trains, but they are simple to locate, thanks to directional signages at the station.

 Its official name is Napoli Garibaldi.